-I jumped to a sitting position, and typed in a reply, "I read it somewhere too, it's surprising!"
-I said.
+I jump to a sitting position, and type in a reply.
+"I read it somewhere too, it's surprising!"
+I say.
 Really, surprising?
-EV System's song topping the ranking wasn't surprising at all, but this time, it involved me as well.
-Perhaps surprising wasn't the right word.
+EV System's song topping the ranking isn't surprising at all, but this time, it involves me as well.
+Perhaps surprising isn't the right word.
 What is it, then?

-"Yeah, people seem to like it, honestly I'm just as surprised as you," EV System said a moment after that.
+"Yeah, people seem to like it, honestly I'm just as surprised as you," EV System says a moment after that.
 "Ah, Kagami-san is not sleeping?"

-"I have woken up," I answered.
-Yeah, I had woken up, all fresh and fine, I even had this (stupid) smile on my face already.
-I mean, waking up to a message from EV System—who wouldn't be happy about that?!
-Until now, he was still being mysterious; next to nothing was known about him, and the only possible way to talk to his was just through the web, but still, he's so adorableee!
+"I have woken up," I answer.
+Yeah, I've woken up, all fresh and fine, I even have this (stupid) smile on my face already.
+I mean, waking up to a message from EV System—who won't be happy about that?!
+Until now, he's still being mysterious; next to nothing was known about him, and the only possible way to talk to him is just through the web, but still, he's so adorableee!

 "Glad hearing that!
-I thought somehow my message woke you up wwwwww" Aww, what a caring person… Well, actually that was the case, but I had no problem with that—it was the EV System, come on!
+I thought somehow my message woke you up wwwwww" Aww, what a caring person… Well, actually that's the case, but I have no problem with that—it's the EV System, come on!
 This is the best way to spend your morning!

 "Me?
-My work time starts early," he replied.
+My work time starts early," he replies.
 "But well, don't you think working in the morning is fresher?"

-"I don't know, I usually wake up and get ready for school in the morning," I replied, "I think I have a normal school life after all w"
+"I don't know, I usually wake up and get ready for school in the morning," I reply.
+"I think I have a normal school life after all w"

 "Normal school life, isn't it?
-Isn't there anything out of ordinary?" he asked again.
+Isn't there anything out of ordinary?" he asks again.
 "But then, just ignore that question.
-You know, don't trust the stranger."
+You know, don't trust the stranger on the internet."

 "You are the stranger, EV-san! www"

 "I know!
-Hahaha!" he said.
+Hahaha!" he says.
 "Well, you should close this chat because this old man is getting suspicious enough w"

-"What is that? w" Hahahaha, what was with 'the old man'?
-It reminded me of what Miku often said about him—that man in his 30s.
-Maybe that was true…
+"What is that? w" Hahahaha, what's with 'the old man'?
+It reminds me of what Miku often says about him—that man in his 30s.
+Maybe that is true…

-He… said that he hadn't gotten married, didn't he?
-He couldn't be that old, could he?!
+He… said that he hasn't gotten married, didn't he?
+He can't be that old, could he?!
 (Yeah, this is a denial.)

-"EV System is an old man so Kagami-san should avoid him," he said.
+"EV System is an old man so Kagami-san should avoid him," he says.
 Another message popped out shortly, "Just kidding, of course."

-"That was…" I replied with a weird smile plastered on my face.
-At the same time, I rummaged my head to find a topic to talk about; this old man talk was getting odd… "Ah, how is Mirai-san?"
-I randomly asked.
+"That was…" I reply with a weird smile plastered on my face.
+At the same time, I rummage my head to find a topic to talk about; this old man talk is getting odd… "Ah, how is Mirai-san?"
+I randomly ask.

 "Mirai is fine, I suppose.
 Why asking?"